 Due to an improbable series of events, I ended up being interviewed on Hungarian national media for creating an Instagram account about statues (@statuesofbudapest – should you be curious).
-The topic of the interview had turned to football and I mentioned how I’d come to support Vasas since arriving in Budapest (namely – I like underdogs and the shared ironworking history of Vasas and Middlesbrough).
+The topic of the interview turned to football and I mentioned how I’d come to support Vasas since arriving in Budapest (namely – I like underdogs and the shared ironworking history of Vasas and Middlesbrough).

 To my surprise an email from the club arrived a few days later, inviting me to come and tour their new (nearly-completed) stadium.
 I’d been curious about “home” for Vasas since I came here, having only seen the team play at their temporary ground in Újpest and felt honoured that the club had taken the time to get in touch.